 Craig Bingston: The first thing I notice in the neighborhood that I come into is I will actually drive around the neighborhood before I even stop at the house.
 I’ll locate the house, drive by it, see if there are any burnt-out houses, anything that would raise a red flag.
 If there are too many cars in the driveway on the street means that this is a street where not a lot of people are working during the day.
 Just observing the culture of the neighborhood.

-Craig Bingston: And once I’ve gained entrance, whether it’s tentated or not, or vacant or full of leftover furniture from the last tenant, I actually walk the house first.
+Craig Bingston: And once I’ve gained entrance, whether it’s tentated or not, or vacant or full of leftover furniture from the last resident, I actually walk the house first.

 I’ll walk it for two reasons.
 Number one is to see if there are any major disqualifying factors of the house that would eliminate the house from anybody’s purchase.
 Something that you can see right off the bat and that’s going to save me three or four hours of time instead of going, “Oh my gosh, I walked through the house and the back of the house is burned out,” which has it to me one time.
 Number two, I walk the house for safety.
 There are houses that are vacant that sometimes have people that are staying in them.
 They’re not supposed to be in there.
 So I do really do it for two reasons.
 And it’s the disqualifier end for safety.